 Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins

 $5,395 to $8,495

 Board the expedition ship in Longyearbyen, the island's largest settlement.
 As you embark, you’ll get great views of the mountainous landscape that serves as a backdrop to this seaside village.

-Destinations visited will be selected for optimum wildlife viewing and appreciation of the history and geology of Spitsbergen.
-Hornsund is a preferred hunting areas for polar bears and the towering cliffs of Alkefjellet providing many free bird-egg meals for both them and the Arctic fox.
+Each expedition presents new opportunities and different weather and ice, so there is no fixed itinerary; however, the captain and crew have some favorite destinations, including the 14th of July Glacier, Smeerenburg, Alkefjellet and the Hinlopen Strait.
+The destinations visited will be selected for optimum wildlife viewing and appreciation of the history and geology of Spitsbergen.
+Polar bear viewing is almost guaranteed with Hornsund being one of their preferred hunting areas and the towering cliffs of Alkefjellet providing many free bird egg meals for both polar bears and the arctic fox.

 End the adventure as it began, in the frontier-style settlement of Longyearbyen.
 Disembark the vessel and transfer to the airport for your return flight home.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.